bsandmann/blocktrust-identity-wallet/README.md

   * Sample implementation of “Signature request” and “Verification requests”

 ### dApp-Connector
-Then main reason to build a browser extension wallet are the possibilities to interact with verifiable credentials on websites.
+The main reason to build a browser extension wallet are the possibilities to interact with verifiable credentials on websites.
 The test demonstrates a simple two-way communication between the wallet and a website.
 While the user flow is still rough, it shows how someone could:
 * Build a website which asks the user to sign a credential which was created by the website.
 A possible use-case would be after a successful transaction on a website (e.g., a NFT-sale).
 The website could ask the user to write a short review and then send the credential to the users' wallet for the signature before getting the signed operation back to send it to the server.
 * Build a website which asks the user for a specific credential.
 The website could request a credential issued by Alice with contains claim A and claim B. This request gets send to the wallet and evaluated.
 If the user has the requested credential in his wallet, he could simply “accept” the request and automatically send the credential including the proof to the website.
 The website could then simply verify it in its backend and then provide some service based on this credential: e.g., it could create an JWT-Token or Cookie.
 This would constitute a simple credential-based-login.